kylerobots/kylerobots.github.io/_tutorials/My_Work_Environment.md

 You can then export the keyboard shortcuts as a file, so I did that for future systems.
 This is also stored with all my other configuration files.
 Unfortunately, it isn't possible to export settings in the same way, so any customization there will need to be duplicated by hand on new machines.

 Lastly, I configured code formatting within the IDE.
-Since there is already an instance of clang-format on the computer, I prefered used that.
+Since there is already an instance of clang-format on the computer, I preferred used that.
 To do that, make sure the *ClangFormat* plugin is enabled under *Help > About Plugins*.
 Then, go to *Tools > Options > Beautifier > Clang Format* and set the location of clang-format.
 Since it is part of VS Code, it is likely found at *C:\Users\user\\.vscode\extensions\ms-vscode.cpptools-1.0.1\LLVM\bin\clang-format.exe* Also make sure to tell the Beautifier to use ClangFormat on the *General* tab.

-As with VS Code, this linter must also find a formating file to use.
+As with VS Code, this linter must also find a formatting file to use.
 If your .clang-format file is at the top level of your space, it will be able to find it without issue.

 Lastly, while not essential to functionality, I configure the default project directory to a specific spot on my computer.
 I also set the default build directory to be a subfolder within a given project.
 This is to mimic my setup in VS Code.